bgkf/self-service-tools/Update-Title-Editor/README.md

 Title editor is Jamf's tool for maintaing custom software titles in patch management.<br>
-This is my method for automating the steps to update Title Editor and patch management.<br> Using the process here, computers are added to smart groups that trigger notifications and self service updates for these software titles.<br>
+This is my method for automating the steps to update Title Editor and patch management.<br> Computers are added to smart groups that trigger notifications and self service updates for these software titles.<br> The smart group process is detailed by ScriptingOSX [here](https://scriptingosx.com/2020/06/using-installomator-with-jamf-pro/).<br>
 <br>
 PROCESS<br>
 1. Triggered manually through self service.<br>